logphile/jthemonster/README.md

 PWA offline cache

-License
-MIT.
-See LICENSE.

 Acknowledgements
+For my nephew.
+Thanks for the motivation.
-Thanks to my nephew for the motivation and to LLMs for the late-night pairing.
+And thanks to the LLMs for late-night pairing.